openebs-archive/openebs-docs/docs/ugcstor-csi.md

 ### <a class="anchor" aria-hidden="true" id="creating-cstor-storage-pool"></a>Creating cStor storage pools

-- You will need to create a Kubernetes Custom Resource called <b>CStorPoolCluster</b>, that includes details of the nodes and the devices on those nodes that must be used to setup cStor.
-You can start by copying the following <b>Sample CSPC yaml<b> into a file named `cspc.yaml`.
+You will need to create a Kubernetes custom resource called <b>CStorPoolCluster</b>, specifying the details of the nodes and the devices on those nodes that must be used to setup cStor pools.
+You can start by copying the following <b>Sample CSPC yaml</b> into a file named `cspc.yaml` and modifying it with details from your cluster.

 ```
 apiVersion: cstor.openebs.io/v1